Last updated January 2020 | Words and photos by Vietnam Coracle

 - Weather & When to Go

 The Truong Son Dong Road is essentially the ‘middle way’: an attempt by the Vietnamese government to construct a major road through the middle of the southern and central highlands of Vietnam, running parallel to the country’s two other major north-south arteries, Highway QL1A along the coast to the east, and the Ho Chi Minh Road along the mountainous ‘spine’ of Vietnam to the west.
 The hope is that the road will open up previously poor and isolated regions, stimulating growth in agriculture, industry, tourism and trade.
 When it’s complete, the Truong Son Dong Road will extend over 700km between Dalat in the south and Thanh My in the north.
 At least 600km of this is already complete and in excellent condition.
-But, at the time of latest research, in January 2020, three short sections are currently still under construction and not yet open to traffic.
+But, at the time of latest research, in February 2020, three short sections are currently still under construction and not yet open to traffic or in the final stages of being laid but still ridable.
 These are: Krong No River to Yang Mao, Cu Dram to M’Drak airstrip, and parts of the northern-most section between Que Binh intersection and Thanh My.
 I encourage readers to write updates in the Comments Section at the bottom of this guide, especially about the condition and state of progress of the these as yet unfinished sections of the road.